Janus Putkonen: Life

-In 2009 Putkonen moved to the city of Nakhon Sawan in Thailand, with his family.
-He started to work on his Verkkomedia fake news outlet on 2011, it was operated from his home office.
+In 2009 Putkonen moved to the city of Nakhon Sawan in Thailand with his family.
+In 2011 he started to work on his fake news outlet Verkkomedia, which was operated from his home office.

-Kilvenmaa collective project that was founded by Janus Putkonen in 2013 in the city of Alajärvi.
+The Kilvenmaa collective project was founded by Janus Putkonen in 2013 in the city of Alajärvi.
 It was supposedly an anti-capitalist commune based on conspiracy theories of society.
-It's story ended when Putkonen escaped his debts to Thailand.
-Afterwards participants revealed that all they did was smoked marijuana and posted disinformation on the Internet on topics decided by Putkonen.
+Its story ended when Putkonen escaped his debts to Thailand.
+Afterwards participants revealed that all they did was smoke marijuana and post disinformation on the Internet on topics decided by Putkonen.

-Putkonen participated in the 2014 European Parliament election as a candidate of Itsenäisyyspuolue political party.
-He got a total of 962 votes and wasn't elected.
+Putkonen participated in the 2014 European Parliament election as a candidate of Independence Party.
+He got a total of 962 votes and was not elected.

-In summer of 2015 Putkonen moved from Nakhon Sawan to Donetsk, while his wife and child stayed in Thailand.
+In summer of 2015 Putkonen moved from Nakhon Sawan to Donetsk in Ukraine, while his wife and child stayed in Thailand.
 Soon Ukrainian non-governmental organization Myrotvorets added Putkonen to their ‘Peacemaker’ list, on suspicion of cooperating with Russia and propaganda against Ukraine.

 In September 2016, Putkonen went public on offering Ilja Janitskin political asylum in the Donetsk People's Republic.
 Putkonen also appeared on leaked mail dump known as Egorova Leaks.
 Tatiana Egorova was an employee of "DPR Ministry of Information".

-In 2017, Putkonen appeared on an episode of Viceland’s Big Night Out Ukraine.
+In 2017, Putkonen appeared on an episode of Viceland's Big Night Out Ukraine.
 In it, Putkonen explains that he hopes Novorossiya will show an example of insurgence to other countries.
+He has also been involved in recruiting Finns for the war in eastern Ukraine on the Russian side.